oaviad/codelab/codelab.md

 # How to Write Automation Tests with Espresso

-## Overview
+## Welcome

-This tutorial shows you how to write automation tests with Espresso: Android automated testing framework.
+In this codelab you will learn how to write automation tests with Espresso: Android automated testing framework.

 ### What You’ll Learn
-- How to setup Espress
+- How to setup Espresso
 - How to record Espresso Test, Save it & Run
 - How to write Espreso Tests